hlaueriksson/playwright-dotnet-contrib/README.md

 Playwright Contributions consists of a few libraries that helps you write browser automation tests:

-* `Playwright.Contrib.Extensions`
+* `PlaywrightContrib.Extensions`
-* `Playwright.Contrib.FluentAssertions`
+* `PlaywrightContrib.FluentAssertions`
-* `Playwright.Contrib.PageObjects`
+* `PlaywrightContrib.PageObjects`

 These libraries contains _extension methods_ to the Playwright API and they are test framework agnostic.

-## Playwright.Contrib.Extensions
+## PlaywrightContrib.Extensions

-`Playwright.Contrib.Extensions` is a library with extension methods for writing tests with the Playwright API.
+`PlaywrightContrib.Extensions` is a library with extension methods for writing tests with the Playwright API.

 ### Extensions for `IPage`<!-- omit in toc -->